fargusplumdoodle/budget-api/README.md

 Each budget is issued a percentage that represents what portion of income should go to it. for example, if housing is 30% and you add 1000$ of income, 300$ will got to housing and the 700$ will be divided among the other budgets

+For most functionality use the django admin interface

 ### Stability
 I have been using this for the last 6 months (as of this commit), running it on my local kubernetes cluster.
 It has been working great for me.

 I intend on using and updating this for the rest of my life But note I will likely go significant periods of time without updating it.

+### API
+Really basic API functionality has been added.
+Documentation can be found in the Postman Collection located at `docs/Budget.postman_collection.json`

+All the requests are prefixed with `/api/v1`

+Destructive functionality hasnt been implemented yet.
+This is for safety reasons.

 ### Running locally